Ron Popeil: Personal life and career

 Popeil initially operated as a distributor of his father's kitchen products and later formed his own company, Ronco, in 1964.
 He continued as a distributor for his father and added additional products from other manufacturers.
-Ron Popeil and his father became competitors in the 1970s for the same retail store business.
+Popeil and his father became competitors in the 1970s for the same retail store business.

 Popeil received the Ig Nobel Prize in Consumer Engineering in 1993.
 The awards committee described him as the "incessant inventor and perpetual pitchman of late night television" and awarded the prize in recognition of his "redefining the industrial revolution" with his devices.
-He was a past member of the board of directors of Mirage Resorts, where he served for 22 years under Steve Wynn, as well as a past member of the board of directors of MGM Hotels for seven years under Kirk Kerkorian.
-He became the recipient of the Electronic Retail Association's Lifetime Achievement award in 2001 and he is listed in the Direct Response Hall of Fame.
+Popeil was a past member of the board of directors of Mirage Resorts, where he served for 22 years under Steve Wynn, as well as a past member of the board of directors of MGM Hotels for seven years under Kirk Kerkorian.
+Popeil became the recipient of the Electronic Retail Association's Lifetime Achievement award in 2001, and he is listed in the Direct Response Hall of Fame.

 Popeil was previously a member of the advisory board for University of California, Los Angeles' Business, Management, and Legal Programs.
 In August 2005, he sold his company, Ronco, to Fi-Tek VII, a Denver holding company, for US$55 million, with plans to continue serving as the spokesman and inventor while being able to spend more time with his family.

 In 1956, Popeil married Marilyn Greene, with whom he had two daughters; they divorced in 1963.
-He married Lisa Boehne some time after this and had one daughter with her.
-He and Boehne divorced sometime before 1995, when he married Robin Angers, with whom he had two more daughters.
-Ashley Tisdale and Jennifer Tisdale are his cousins.
+Popeil married Lisa Boehne sometime after this and had one daughter with her.
+They got divorced sometime before 1995, when he married Robin Angers, with whom he had two more daughters.
+Ashley Tisdale and Jennifer Tisdale are Popeil's cousins.

 Death

-Popeil died on July 28, 2021, at Cedars-Sinai Medical Center at age 86.
-He had been sent there a day earlier for a medical emergency.
+Popeil died on July 28, 2021, at Cedars-Sinai Medical Center; he was 86 years old.
+Popeil had been sent there a day earlier for a medical emergency.
 No cause of death was given.
 According to his half-sister, Lisa Popeil, the cause of death was a brain hemorrhage.